-A critical component of our program is the caseworker position.
-Caseworkers get to know each of their assigned children and monitor and support the needs of every child in our program.
-In each case, they are college or university graduates typically with degrees in community work, child development or a related field.
-Caseworkers are:
+A critical component of our program is the Case Manager position.
+Case Managers get to know each of their assigned children and monitor and support the needs of every child in our program.
+In each case, they are college or university graduates typically with degrees in community work, child development, or a related field.
+Case Managers are:

 - Assigned approximately 60 children each.

-- Visit each child’s home annually and visit school three times each year (primary level) to assess the children’s progress, safety, and needs.
-For secondary school students, caseworkers visit the student’s home and school annually and meet with them at least annually in the office to develop a guidance plan.
+- Visit each child’s home annually and visit the school three times each year (primary level) to assess the children’s progress, safety, and needs.
+For secondary school students, Case Managers visit the student’s home and school annually and meet with them at least annually in the office to develop a guidance plan.

 - Assigned volunteer assistants to help them carry out their work, particularly at Saturday Program when nearly all the children are present.